Code Operating Rules

 The following commercial relationships are covered by the Code:

-(a) Class A Members selling Grocery Products to Class D Members, Class E Members and/or Class F Members.
+1. Class A Members selling Products to (i) Class D Members that are acting as Agents of Class E and/or Class F members; or (ii) Class E Members and/or Class F Members.

-(b) Class B Members and Class C Members selling Grocery Products to Class D Members, Class E Members and/or Class F Members.
+2. Class B Members and Class C Members selling Products to (i) Class D Members that are acting as Agents of Class E and/or F Members; or (ii) Class E Members and/or Class F Members.

-(c) Class D Members selling Grocery Products to Class E Members and Class F Members.
+3. Class D Members, who are the vendor of record, selling Products to Class E Members and Class F Members.

-(d) Class F Members selling Grocery Products to Class E Members.
-D. Dispute Resolution Process
+4. Class E Members selling Products to Class F Members.
+Class F Members selling Products to Class E Members.

 D. Dispute Resolution Process